 The Companies Tribunal (the Tribunal) was established to increase access by companies, to the justice system, through efficient adjudication and resolution of disputes through appropriate dispute resolution mechanisms (ADR).
-The targeted beneficiaries of the Tribunal include the start-ups, small to medium companies and companies in financial distress who cannot afford the fees associated with protracted litigation.
+The targeted beneficiaries of the Tribunal include the start-up companies, small to medium companies and companies in financial distress who cannot afford the fees associated with protracted litigation.
 The Tribunal offers an expeditious and cost-free mechanism of resolving companies' disputes.
 This impacts positively on the economy of the country as it saves costs associated with lost productivity and legal fees.
 The decisions of the Tribunal are part of South Africa's jurisprudence.
 Information on the Tribunals decisions are easily available on the Tribunal's website.
 This is a contribution to the fourth industrial revolution and further makes South African an attractive investment destination.

-The types of applications that the Tribunal can consider include name and directorship disputes, review of compliance notices issued by CIPC, application to hold annual general meetings (AGMs), an extension of time to hold an AGM as well as applications for exemption from establishing social and ethics committees.
+The types of applications that the Tribunal handles include name and directorship disputes, review of compliance notices issued by CIPC, application to hold annual general meetings (AGMs), an extension of time to hold an AGM as well as applications for exemption from establishing social and ethics committees.
 The Tribunal's case load is expected to increase over the MTEF because the envisaged amendments to the Companies Act are expected to increase the powers of the Tribunal.

-The Tribunal will be embarking on a robust campaign using both electronic and print media to raise awareness about the workings of the Tribunal.
-Stakeholders such as business chambers, law societies and municipalities will be engaged with a view of forming strategic partnerships to disseminate information about the Tribunal throughout the country.
-The Tribunal's organisational structure was reviewed to address some of the deficiencies identified in the original structure approved.
-The structure is only partly filled as the Tribunal is under-funded.
+The Tribunal plans to have increased campaign using mainly social media to raise awareness about the Tribunal's services.
+Stakeholders such as business chambers, and law societies will be engaged with a view of forming strategic partnerships to disseminate information about the Tribunal throughout the country.
+The Tribunal's recently reviewed organisational structure is only partly filled as the Tribunal is under-funded.
 The new automated case management system launched on 1st August 2019 is expected to improve efficiency in the management of cases.
+The systems' introduction despite the challenges was a bold move and perfect timing barely six (6) months before the crippling impact of COVID-19 reached South Africa.
+Owing to the system's recent introduction, the stakeholder uptake is still low.
+Due to the COVID-19 related budget cuts the plans to increase the uptake will now be limited to social media.
+Marketing plans that require travel and related costs has now been cut, making an even lower number of applications than received before likely.